lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-04-Standard_ML.md

 satisfy *signatures*, which correspond to types and allow a module to be specified without reference to any implementation.
 *Functors* provide a way to define structures that take other structures as parameters.
-In 1984, MacQueen's proposal seemed ludicrously baroque to simple-minded people like myself (and I believe, to the French group too).
+In 1984, MacQueen's proposal seemed ludicrously baroque to simple-minded souls like myself (and I believe, to the French group too).
 As I recall, Caml launched with basic modules that worked with Unix Makefiles to generate `.o` filtes, which was regarded as a big win.
 OCaml modules today [apparently resemble MacQueen's](https://ocaml.org/docs/functors), if [this guy](https://jozefg.bitbucket.io/posts/2015-01-08-modules.html) is correct.

-Is a 40MB file huge?
-Large? (a couple of digital photos or half an hour of music in MP3 format)

 ### Syntactic questions

+The tragedy of the split was that there were no disagreements about the abstract syntax, semantics, applications or general direction of ML.
+It was all about concrete syntax.

+Peter Landin's ISWIM was a fairly arbitrary syntactic sugaring of the typed λ-calculus.
+Edinburgh ML was substantially based on that.
+Some of its syntactic quirks were imposed by its simple precedence parser, which allowed each token to serve only a single purpose.
+In particular, lists were written $[x;y;z]$ and not $[x,y,z]$ because the parser would then not cope with $(x,y)$ for ordered pairs; for the same reason, top-level declarations could not be terminated by a semicolon, so the double-semicolon was introduced.
+I still don't know how they managed to use semicolons to separate conmands as well as list elements.

+the syntax of Edinburgh ML was restricted because it used a simple precedence parser that allowed each token to serve only a single purpose.

 * MacQueen (and Cardelli?) wanted a logical syntax in which constructs nested well, but which people still find ugly (and MacQueen disliked the "fun" compromise)